 6- Track Your Smartphone usage

-I hope by following this, you can achieve the same & as a result, get more organized phone, just like your life.
+I hope by following this, you can achieve the same & as a result, get a more organized phone, just like your life.

 How did you declutter your smartphone?
 Do share your experience via a comment.